• Skip to primary navigation

 • Turn dough out onto a work surface and shape into a disk, about ¾ inch thick.
 Wrap in plastic wrap and refrigerate for at least an hour.

 • Before baking, unwrap dough and place on a large piece of floured wax paper.
 Roll dough to a 14-inch round.
 Wrap the dough carefully onto the rolling pin and then transfer it to the pie plate by unrolling the dough over the plate.
 Trim excess dough to about one inch larger than the edge of the pie plate.
 Fold dough edge under itself and crimp the edge.
-Refrigerate until ready to fill and bake.
+Refrigerate at least 30 minutes until ready to fill and bake.

 Nutrition